 It takes a robust, geographically distributed network of servers to send live video to hundreds, thousands, or even millions of viewers.
 That’s where a live streaming video host provider–such as DaCast–comes in.
 Video streaming platforms provide a dedicated system to encode your live stream in a variety of formats.
 Once encoded, the platform can serve it to different devices rapidly and smoothly.

 The right host makes it easy to stream live video on a website.
-A good streaming service includes online configuration tools that enable to content security, the embedding of your streams on websites, revenue generating via a pay-per-view system, etc.
+A good streaming service includes online configuration tools that enable to content security, the embedding of your streams on websites, revenue generating via a pay-per-view system, etc. And if you have specific business needs, for example China video hosting, make sure your streaming solution supports this before committing.

 You can test your internet speed at testmy.net.